The-8th-wonder/RollThatStatus/README.md

 I had a set list of status that I really liked and rotated through, and would also change them depending on the day.
 Eventually, I got tired of constantly changing my status or not knowing what to change it to, especially since I had a select few that I knew I liked.

-So, my solution was to create a website with all the discord statuses I use, and just have the website link as my permanent status (which is what my discord status is now!).
+So, my solution was to create a website with all the discord statuses I use, and just have the website link as my permanent status (which is what my discord status is now!)

 Originally, when I first made the website, it was just the main status and nothing else.
-But, as I continued to work on it, I came up with more and more ideas, and the scope has creeped from there!.
+But, as I continued to work on it, I came up with more and more ideas, and the scope has creeped from there!

 The project is entirely a personal project that I work on for fun in my free time.
 I also have custom created quite a few of the images/buttons/backgrounds.